 The City of Enid does not have a public housing agency that it works with directly; however, there is a local organization, the Community Development Support Association (CDSA), the local community housing development organization (CHDO), which receives HOME funds from the Oklahoma Housing Finance Agency (OHFA).
 This organization is not designated as troubled by HUD and is not performing poorly.
 In fact, the CDSA is operating astoundingly.

 Even though Enid does not have a public housing authority, the City of Enid works closely with the CDSA in pursuing additional public housing.
 In 2007, the City of Enid approved site plans for the Roosevelt Park Apartments, proposed by a developer, in a qualified census tract.
 The City also created a tax increment finance district to help fund the construction of the affordable housing complex, which includes 48 apartments.
 The project was completed and is offering affordable housing to the citizens of Enid.
 In addition to assisting with the development of the Roosevelt Park Apartments, completed in 2009, the City of Enid worked with the Carland Group LLC, who proposed the East Side Redevelopment project consisting of 30 single-family detached homes located on scattered sites in a low/moderate area.
 To support the tax credit application for the redevelopment project, the City passed a resolution of support and transferred ownership of two in-fill lots for the project.
 The project was approved for funding by the Oklahoma Housing Finance Authority.
 That project was completed and offers single-family dwellings in low-income census tracts of the city.
 Carland Group, LLC, then proceeded with development of Forest Ridge, another single-family dwelling residential addition in the same area of Enid and has also completed this project.

-Two separate developers are currently, as of this FY 2024 report, pursuing low income duplex units, one in the Forest Ridge addition and the other in another low-income area of Enid.
-Additionally, the CDSA recently acquired the Monroe Apartments and will be rehabbing these for occupancy by low- to moderate-income individuals.
+Additionally, the CDSA recently acquired the Monroe Apartments and will be rehabilitating these for occupancy by low- to moderate-income individuals.

 Actions taken to encourage public housing residents to become more involved in management and participate in homeownership